documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

       * **!** (exclamation mark) identifies an alarm, in other words, that something wrong happened with the deployment and its replicas.
 For example: the image of a container is passed with an inexistent version, thus, its download does not occur;

 * **Image**: This column presents the information of the public image that was used for the creation of this deployment.
-This image can be found in public websites that contain technical information regarding the application itself, an example is the Docker Hub_.
+This image can be found in public websites that contain technical information regarding the application itself, an example is the website Docker Hub_.

 .. _Hub: https://hub.docker.com/